U.S. Relations With Libya

 Oil revenues constitute Libya's principal source of foreign exchange.
-In 2011, the U.S. imposed sanctions on the Qadhafi regime following the outbreak of violence against civilians.
-Most U.S. and UN sanctions against Libyan institutions were lifted at the request of the new Libyan Government.
 Many U.S. companies, particularly in the oil sector, have long-standing investments in Libya.
 Two-way trade in goods between the United States and Libya totaled nearly $400 million in 2015.
 The United States also has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa, of which Libya is a member.

 Libya's Membership in International Organizations